jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-1/chapter-1.md

+---
+heading: Chapter 5
+title: "Objects of gratitude appear to deserve reward.
+Objects of resentment appear to deserve punishment"
+weight: 16
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
+description: "Language becomes simpler in its principles, just as it grows more complex in its composition"
+---

 +++
+title=  ""
-title=  "Objects of gratitude appear to deserve reward.
-Objects of resentment appear to deserve punishment" heading=  "Chapter 1 of Part 2 Section 1" description=  "Merit and Demerit are another set of qualities ascribed to mankind's actions and conduct, distinct from propriety or decency" date=  2015-09-30
+heading=  "Chapter 1 of Part 2 Section 1"
+description=  "Merit and Demerit are another set of qualities ascribed to mankind's actions and conduct, distinct from propriety or decency" date=  2015-09-30